Secret Garden Cotopaxi: amazing things to do

 PRACTICAL TIPS FOR HIKING COTOPAXI

 Ok.
-So you have decided you want to venture up to 5100 mt and you are not so experienced about heights.
-Here some tips for you.
-As I was explaining before, the walk is really short but still, you need to follow some common sense high mountain rules.
+So you have decided to venture up to 5,100 mt and are not very experienced with heights.
+Here are some tips for you.
+As I explained before, the walk is really short, but still, you need to follow some common-sense high-mountain rules.

 Stay hydrated

-It’s a healthy habit to stay hydrated always, even more, when you are at such an altitude.
+It’s a healthy habit to stay hydrated always, even more so when you are at such an altitude.
 Drink lots of water the days before and keep a bottle with you.

 Stay away from alcohol